 The current members of our nominating and corporate governance committee are Tomas Heyman, Daniel Curran, M.D. and Yuan Xu, Ph.D.
 Mr. Heyman serves as chair of the nominating and corporate governance committee.
-Our nominating and corporate governance committee met twice during 2022.
 Our nominating and corporate governance committee's responsibilities include:

-- recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board of directors with respect to our board's leadership structure; - reviewing and making recommendations to our board with respect to management succession planning; - developing and recommending to our board of directors corporate governance principles; and - overseeing an annual evaluation of our board of directors.
+- recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board of directors with respect to our board's leadership structure; - · reviewing and making recommendations to our board with respect to management succession planning; - · developing and recommending to our board of directors corporate governance principles; and - overseeing an annual evaluation of our board of directors.